Homemade Peach Ice Cream

 - Peel and cut up peaches.
 Sweeten to taste with sugar (1/2 – 3/4 c.) and chill.

 - Combine custard, evaporated milk, condensed milk, heavy cream, and peaches in 6 qt. ice cream bucket.
 Add whole milk to fill line.
-Adjust recipe to size of freezer.
+See note below for a 1 gallon freezer

 - Freeze in ice cream freezer using plenty of ice and rock salt.
 When frozen, pull ice cream bucket up a bit from the ice.
 Remove lid and dasher.
 Replace lid, seal dasher hole with plastic wrap and or aluminum foil, pack well in ice and rock salt around and over ice cream bucket.
 Cover with heavy towels.
 This will keep for several hours until ready to serve.
 If it’s a really hot day, move to a cool location.